johnhw/sound_server/doc/SoundServer.md

 Bursts are sounds which can be automatically triggered by the server, on a random schedule.
 This is useful for things like bubbles, firework sounds, bird noises, etc. Each burst specifies a random rate at which to operate, a gain range, and a 3D position box for the sounds to go in.

-Each burst has two modes: A and B, each of which can have different random rates, gains and position.
+Each burst has two modes: 0 and 1, each of which can have different random rates, gains and position.
 This is useful to acheive bursty sounds (e.g. a rush of bubbles followed by a few occasional bubbles then a rush, etc.)

-The switching between mode A and mode B is governed by a simple Markov chain, which has a probability of switching into A from B and from B to A. If burstiness is not required, the parameters for mode A and B can be the same.
+The switching between mode 0 and mode 1 is governed by a simple Markov chain, which has a probability of switching into 0 from 1 and from 1 to 0.
+If burstiness is not required, the parameters for mode 0 and 1 can be the same.

 Valid parameters:

 * *name* Name of the burst.
 * *pool* Sound pool to trigger from.
 Only pools can be triggered by bursts -- you can add a single sound to a pool if required.
 * *switching* The mode A->B and B->A probabilities, as a list.
-The probabilities are in in probablity of switching per second. e.g. [0.1, 0.9] makes a mode which transitions to B every 10 seconds or so, and back to B within less than a second.
+The probabilities are in in probability of switching per second. e.g. [0.1, 0.9] makes a mode which transitions to B every 10 seconds or so, and back to B within less than a second.
 * *space* The 3D space in which to trigger a sound, as a bounding box [[x1, y1, z1], [x2, y2, z2]]. e.g. [[0,0,0], [100, 100, 100]]
 * *states* Two state elements
-    * *rate* Rate of generation, in events/second. e.g. 2.0
+    * *rate* Rate of generation, in probability of an events in a second. e.g. 0.5
     * *gain* gain range of events in dB, as a pair [min, max]. e.g. [-20, 0]

 Example: